Teacher Resources 2025

 To help you run Space Week activities at your school we’ve collated a number of great Space Week Teacher Resources.
-To gain access to these resources and to gain early access to a number of our Space Week videos (Such as the Space Art Session), simply register your school’s participation via the form below.
+To gain early access to these resources on September 1st simply register your school’s participation via the form below.

 All we need from you is to tell us how many students you plan to engage so we can keep track of Irish participation in Space Week on a global scale.
 Last year Ireland ranked 2nd in the world for the number of events held!
 We want to keep that incredible momentum going and to make sure your Space Week events are counted.